Notre Dame de Paris

 There is no single reason why exactly this building is that popular – Notre Dame de Paris does not hold any world records and in every single aspect there is some other building that surpasses the cathedral.
 Notre Dame though has some special charm, special fame – and special beauty.
 This great French Gothic cathedral represents the essence of Paris – the most romantic and the most visited city.

 Cathedral has been partly devastated by the fire on 15th April 2019.
 We can be sure that in some years time it will be renovated and as glorious as ever before.

 The 1.2 km long Ile de la Cité in popular literature is considered to be the cradle of Paris.
 The true beginning of Paris might have started somewhere else nearby – but this island in the Seine also was inhabited early, sometimes around 50 BC.

-It is possible that an important Roman temple was built on the island in the site of Notre Dame.
+It is possible that an important Roman temple was built on the island at the site of Notre Dame.

-In the 4th century in this site was founded the cathedral of Paris – Saint-Étienne.
-It was rebuilt in the 6th century, when an enormous, 70 m long cathedral was built.
+In the 4th century in this site was built the cathedral of Paris – Saint-Étienne.
+It was rebuilt in the 6th century when an enormous, 70 m long cathedral was built.
 This beautiful structure incorporated exquisite mosaics.